portlandcodeschool/frontend-freelancer/code_challenge_02/code_challenge_02_instructions.md

 ##Iteration 4

 1. Create the other two pages.
-(Simple, huh?)
+(Simple, huh?
+Copy the page you just made and modify it's contents)
 2. Copy the header and footer to the new pages.
 2. Modify the nav panel on the main page to include links to the other pages.
+Use [*relative addressing*](http://www.w3schools.com/tags/att_a_href.asp)
 3. Make the links on the other pages link back to the main page.

 ## Iteration 5 - optional extra credit
-Use a media query to make the following modifications when the screen width is less than 600 pixels.
+Use a [media query](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) to make the following modifications when the screen width is less than 600 pixels.

 1. The logo image should be smaller and in line with the header information.
 1. The nav panel should be smaller and in line after the header.